Low-Intensity Workouts vs. Low-Impact Workouts: What’s the Difference?

 • Rowing burns calories: Rowing is an efficient calorie-burning activity that can aid in fat loss and improving overall cardiovascular fitness.

 If you’re looking to get into rowing, be sure to check out Hydrow!
-Our indoor rowing machine and library of over 4,000 workouts are perfect for those getting started with the sport.
+Our indoor rowing machine and extensive workout library are perfect for those getting started with the sport.

 Low-intensity vs. low-impact workouts: Choosing the right approach